Gabriella439/nixos-in-production/manuscript/Setup.md

   We'll use this setting throughout the rest of this book so that we can make use of Nix's newer support for flakes.

-So the final installation script we'll end up with (complete with sparkles!) is:
+So the final installation script we'll end up with (complete with a star!) is:

-{icon: sparkles}
+{icon: star}
 {blurb}
 ```bash
 $ sh <(curl --location https://releases.nixos.org/nix/nix-2.11.0/install) --daemon --no-channel-add --nix-extra-conf-file <(<<< 'experimental-features = nix-command flakes')